queengooborg/PlusTiC-Reforged/README.md

 ### Why is this version called "Reforged"?

-Contrary to what many may think, the name "Reforged" wasn't inspired by the NeoForge (or original Forge) modloader.
+Contrary to what some may think, the name "Reforged" wasn't inspired by the NeoForge (or original Forge) modloader.
 The word "reforged" came from the idea of blacksmiths forging new tools/weapons, since Tinkers' Construct is all about smithing.

 Originally, I picked the name to distinguish the port of the original PlusTiC mod.
 But upon further researching what would be required to perform the port and realizing that a complete rewrite would be far better, the name became much more fitting, like a tool that's melted back into molten metal and reforged.